Make a mess-free and edible slimy eyes sensory bag with your toddler for Halloween!

 When it cooled off, I added in the googly eyes to make this a slimy eyes sensory bag.
-However, you could stick anything in at this point (we’ve done buttons before).
+However, you could stick anything in at this point, like buttons.

 I do want to say this.
 Lay your sensory bags flat in a sheet pan in your fridge.
 We had a leak and my fridge was covered in red Jello.

-Then I taped it on a window for the kids to explore.
+Once everything was ready, I taped the slimy eye sensory bag onto a window for the kids to explore.

 They liked to try to get all the googly eyes up to the top, and then wipe them back down.

-George and Louis raced each other to see who could do it.
-I don’t think they ever successfully got all the eyes to the top before they slid down though.
+George and Louis raced each other to see who could do it faster.
+I don’t think they ever successfully got all the eyes to the top before they started sliding down though.